 Traci is currently leading the motions team for Wells Fargo Bank, National Association, as trustee, in lawsuits filed by institutional investors relating to residential mortgage-backed securities trusts.
 She regularly advises clients in connection with contract disputes and nuisance claims involving residential mortgage-backed securities.
 In addition, Traci leads appellate and motions teams in major litigation across a wide range of subjects.
 Her representations include acting as lead appellate counsel for Cabot Corporation in a transactional-related contract dispute and for Harman International in a securities action, leading motions teams for IBM in an environmental case and for Yamaha in product liability cases, and representing ExxonMobil in its appeal of the first MTBE case tried in the federal MDL proceeding.

 Traci has been appointed by the Chief Justice of the U.S. Supreme Court to serve on the Advisory Committee on Evidence Rules, which advises the Supreme Court on possible amendments to the Federal Rules of Evidence, beginning in October 2016.
-She also serves on the Advisory Board of the Isabella Stewart Gardner Museum, the board of directors of Greater Boston Legal Services, and the board of directors of the New England Legal Foundation.
+She also serves on the Advisory Board of the Isabella Stewart Gardner Museum and the board of directors of the New England Legal Foundation.

 The following represents experience prior to joining Jones Day.